Narendra725/testing/README.md

 suppose that you have two feature branches and you updated a file in feature1 branch and you want to create a pull request from feature1 branch to feature2 branch will it work?

+this is the line added from the feature2 branch.....